Council & Committees

 The Council shall promulgate bylaws providing for its own operating procedures, for nomination and election provisions supplementing the Charter, and for Committee charters and procedures.
 The Council shall establish such committees as it may from time to time determine to be desirable in the achievement of its objectives.
 The Chair shall appoint committee chairs, subject to Council approval, who need not be members of the Council.

-The Council shall submit proposed revisions or amendments of this Council Charter to residents for approval at one or more Special Meetings called for that purpose.
+The Council shall submit proposed revisions or amendments of this Council Charter to residents for approval at a Community Meeting.
 The text of all changes shall be distributed to residents with explanatory materials in advance to provide time for consideration.
 Ratification shall require an affirmative vote by two-thirds of all residents present and voting.

 Goodwin House Bailey's Crossroads Bylaws Of The Resident Council

 - The Resident Community consisting of the residents of Goodwin House Bailey s Crossroads shall normally meet each month at the call of the Resident Council Chair.
 The Chair shall publish in advance to the Resident Community the topics to be covered at the monthly meeting, including those of the semi-annual meetings with the Chair of the Board of Trustees, and the Chief Executive Officer, or their designees, of Goodwin House, Inc.

 - The Resident Council shall meet regularly each month at the call of the Chair.
 The Chair shall distribute the agenda of the monthly meeting in advance of the meeting.